-The claim/s for reimbursement is to include an updated Compliance Certificate/s issued by the Commissioner for Revenue (CfR) covering Income Tax, VAT and Final Settlement of Social Security Contributions compliance issued not earlier than the date of completion of the supported action.
+The Beneficiary Undertaking must submit a claim for reimbursement together with the Final Implementation Report, an updated Compliance Certificate/s issued by the Commissioner for Revenue (CfR) covering Income Tax, VAT and Final Settlement of Social Security Contributions compliance issued not earlier than the date of completion of the supported action.
+A Financial Identification Form4 is to be submitted with the claim.